 B. Company Limited by Guarantee

-Defined under Section 2(21), a company limited by guarantee is one where the members' liability is limited to a pre-decided amount (called a "guarantee") that they agree to contribute in case the company is wound up.
+Purpose: Limited to a pre-decided amount (called a "guarantee") that the members (shareholders) agree to contribute in case the company is wound up or liquidated.
+Often used for non-profit objectives.

 Example: A sports club is registered as a company limited by guarantee.
 Each of its 20 members agrees to pay ₹5,000 if the club is liquidated.
 Each member will only have to contribute ₹5,000.
 They are not required to pay anything more than this pre-decided guarantee.